Origin · 8-minute read

 The first thing every investor said when I described what I was building was “isn’t GitHub data just noise?”
 A fair question.
 Raw commit counts are noisy.
 Bots inflate them.
 Hackathons spike them.
 A single developer pushing config files looks the same as a team shipping features.
 The whole point of the objection is that the data is visible to everyone, so it can’t be edge.

 But that argument falls apart the moment you stop looking at absolute numbers.
 Quant hedge funds make billions on SEC filings — data anyone with a browser can read.
 The edge isn’t the access.
 The edge is the lens.
 When you stop reading commit counts and start reading acceleration relative to a company’s own baseline, the noise drops out and the regime changes show up.
 We ran the regression on 219 startups.
 The 21-to-47-day lead time held.
 SSRN-indexed it.
 The lens existed.
 Nobody had built the product around it.
+And the part that matters for you: you never read a line of code — the read is done for you.

 05 · False belief #3 — collapsed